-However, with the advent of the internet, a lot of the companies now rely primarily on emails to communicate with their vendors and clients.
-An invitation to a counterpart for a meeting via email is nothing unusual and many companies follow the procedure as it is fast, cost effective and has a permanent record as well.
+With the advent of the internet, a lot of the companies now rely primarily on emails to communicate with their vendors and clients.
+Sending an invitation for a meeting via email is nothing unusual and many companies use this method as it is fast, cost effective and is easy to keep track of and record.

 Typically senior officials send a memo to the HR department, which then rolls out these invitations on behalf of the organization.
 If you are expected to send out meeting invitation emails, you can refer to the tips, sample and template in this guide.

 Tips for Writing a Business Meeting Invitation Email